openwisp/openwisp-docs/developer/contributing.rst

   and automatically with the automated test suite if applicable
-- after pushing your branch code, make a pull-request of that corresponding change of yours which should contain a descriptive meassage and mention the issue number as suggested in the example above
+- after pushing your branch code, make a pull-request of that corresponding change of yours which should contain a descriptive message and mention the issue number as suggested in the example above

 3. Create pull-request
 ----------------------